 Brian Woetmann: bodhrán,

-the roots yet keeping the music fresh and alive.
-Every member of
+while still keeping the music fresh and alive.

-a mighty tree with branches stretching around the world.
-A combination
+with branches stretching around the world.
+The band’s second

 of Irish emigration and the sheer passion of its traditional music